camilabga/adTracking-fraud-detection/README.md

 ### Problem Statement

-[Talking Data](https://www.talkingdata.com/) is one of the most prominent big data platform, covering more than 70% of mobile devices' activities across China.
+[Talking Data](https://www.talkingdata.com/) is one of the most prominent big data platform, covering more than 80% of mobile devices' activities across China.
 They handle billions of ads clicks on mobile per day that are potentially fraudulent.
 Their current strategy against mass-install factories and fake click producers is to build a portfolio for each IP address and device based on the behavior of the click, flagging those who produce lots of clicks but never end up installing apps.

-In their [Kaggle competition](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection), Talking Data provided a dataset detailing the clicks registered by their system; the goal is to build a model that predicts whether an user will download an app after clicking a mobile app or not.
+So, they put up a [Kaggle competition](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection).
+There, Talking Data provided a dataset detailing the clicks registered by their system; the goal in this project is to build a model that predicts whether an user will download an app after clicking a mobile app or not.
 This model would help the firm increase their solution's accuracy in identifying fraudsters.

 ### Datasets and Inputs

-The dataset provided by Talking Data on [Kaggle competition homepage](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection) includes approximately 200 million registered clicks over 4 days, split into training and testing sets.
+The dataset provided by Talking Data on the [Kaggle competition homepage](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection) includes approximately 200 million registered clicks over 4 days, split into training and testing sets.
 The training set contains more than 180 million rows of data, each has the timestamp of the click, number-encoded IP addresses, device numbered label code, device's operating system code, app code, channel code, whether the click resulted in a download or not, and time of download if applicable.
-The testing set contains about 18 million clicks with each click associated with an ID and other information excluding the download or not label and download time.
+The testing set have about 18 million clicks with each click associated with an ID and other information excluding the download or not label and download time.

 ### Solution Statement

 The solution is a classification model capable of predicting whether a click with known attributes would result in the respective app being downloaded to the device or not.
-First, I will use Pandas and Numpy to gain some understanding of the data, then try to devise some new features based on the given features to train on.
+First, I intend to use Pandas and Numpy to gain some understanding of the data, then try to devise some new features based on the given features to train on.
 As for model, I am inclined towards XGBoost, a powerful Gradient Boosting framework that has proven itself in many past Kaggle competitions while being versatile and work with other frameworks such as scikit-learn.
+But, I also want to test the dataset with another classifications algorithms.

 ### Benchmark Model

-Randomly predicting with equal probability that whether or not a click results in a download with absolute certainty yields a ROC-AUC score of 0.3893 on the test dataset.
+When randomly predicting with equal probability that whether or not a click results in a download with absolute certainty yields a ROC-AUC score of 0.3893 on the test dataset.

 ### Evaluation Metrics